fara-pug/fara-pug/index.md

 2. Ambushes

-    Going somewhere new you spy a Big Chest out in the open.. just a dash away and noone's here.. you search, and seing nothing you dash.. into your doom.
+    Going somewhere new, you spy a Big Chest out in the open.. just a dash away and noone's here.. you search, and seing nothing you dash.. into your doom.

     Careful with the greed man, if it looks to good to be true, it is.